decentralized-identity-system/safe-did-dis/README.md

 **Why?**

 The `did:pkh` DID standard isn't scalable, because you can't update the underlying DID document.
 It's static.
 And that's bad because you're stuck with one signing/verifying key.
+Very (very) bad UX in the land of Web3.

 The proposed `did:dis` DID standard overcomes these limits, while minimizing the cost of generation.
 Using EIP-3886 the smart contract can communicate with an offchain service, which hosts the DID document and thus not requiring any onchain transactions to update.